xvk-64/2024-secure-programming-protocol/readme.md

 }
 ```
 `counter` is a monotonically increasing integer.
 All handlers of a message should track the last counter value sent by a client and reject it if the current value is not greater than the last value.
 This defeats replay attacks.
 The hash used for `signature` follows the SHA-256 algorithm.
+base64 encoding follows RFC 4648.

 #### Hello